Scientific Understanding of Consciousness

 Perceptual Categorization --

-Plasticity of Neural Connections -- Brain’s 1015 synapses are constantly being modified, thereby providing a reality emulator for prediction and decision making
+Plasticity of Neural Connections -- Brain’s 1015 synapses are constantly being modified by experience, thereby providing a reality emulator for prediction and decision making

 Prefrontal Cortex